goschtl/zope/zc.thread/trunk/README.txt

     def mythread():
         ...

-- After a thread finished, you can get the return value of the target function from the thread's ``value`` attribute, or, if the function raises an exception, you can get the exception object from the thread's ``exception`` attribute.
+- After a thread finishes, you can get the return value of the target function from the thread's ``value`` attribute, or, if the function raises an exception, you can get the exception object from the thread's ``exception`` attribute.
 (This feature was inspired by the same feature in gevent greenlets.)

-There's also a Process constructor/decorator that works like Thread, but with multi-processing processes.
+There's also a Process constructor/decorator that works like Thread, but with multi-processing processes, and without the ``value`` and ``exception`` attributes.

 Changes
 *******